athento/athento-nx-csvimport-automation/README.md

 ## Motivation

-There are a lot of common validations across any web application that could be centralized in one plugin to contribute to Nuxeo platform.
 The CSV import/export plugin of Nuxeo is used into UI by Seam component.
 We need an operation into automation endpoint to launch import CSV.

 ## Installation